MyAwesomeNote/flask-app/README_en.md

     2. don't match, you are not logged in.
 3. If you are logged in, you can access the `/auth` endpoints.

+### 👀 How the detector works?

+The pre-trained model of PyTorch is downloaded and saved.
+(Included in `init.bat`, `cmd/gen_model.py`) When there is a request from the detector, the model is loaded, a rectangle is drawn and displayed to the user.
+The analyzed results are stored in the `user_image_tag` table, and the `Detect` button is disabled for the pictures that have already been analyzed.

 ### 📚 Libraries

 - 🗃️ SQL ㅣ DataBase